ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Readers are expected to be familiar with:

-* The terms and concepts described in the ACE framework for authentication and authorization {{I-D.ietf-ace-oauth-authz}} and in the Authorization Information Format (AIF) {{I-D.ietf-ace-aif}} to express authorization information.
+* The terms and concepts described in the ACE framework for authentication and authorization {{RFC9200}} and in the Authorization Information Format (AIF) {{RFC9237}} to express authorization information.
 The terminology for entities in the considered architecture is defined in OAuth 2.0 {{RFC6749}}.
 In particular, this includes Client (C), Resource Server (RS), and Authorization Server (AS).

 * The terms and concept related to the message formats and processing specified in {{I-D.ietf-ace-key-groupcomm}}, for provisioning and renewing keying material in group communication scenarios.